Home uses for pressure washers

 How a pressure washer gets its pressure

-A pressure washer uses the water from a normal outdoor garden hose.
-The hose connects to the machine and a high-speed pump inside the unit elevates the water pressure until it can be used as a highly abrasive stream.
-The intensity of the spray is controlled by a nozzle.
+A pressure washer uses the water from a standard outdoor garden hose.
+The hose connects to the machine, and a high-speed pump inside the unit elevates the water pressure until it can be used as a highly abrasive stream.
+A nozzle controls the intensity of the spray.

 What are the different pressure washer nozzles?

-The white nozzle has the widest spray, making it best for lighter-duty cleaning and rinsing.
+- The white nozzle has the widest spray, best for lighter-duty cleaning and rinsing.

 Steps for using a pressure washer